febster16/golang-api-practice/README.md

 # golang-api-practice
-Go API using Gin framework and integrated with PostgreSQL and Swagger docs.
+Simple Go API using Gin framework and integrated with PostgreSQL and Swagger docs.

 ## Getting Started